Marine Bilge Pumps: The Ultimate Guide for Ships

 Another common type of bilge pump is the diaphragm pump.

 Diaphragm pumps are a type of positive displacement pump.
-Unlike centrifugal pumps, these aren’t always found on large ships.
-This is because their capacity isn’t as high as centrifugal types, and they also aren’t very good at handling debris.
+Unlike centrifugal pumps, these aren’t typical on large ships.
+Their capacity isn’t as high as centrifugal types, and they also aren’t very good at handling debris.

 However, for small and medium-sized boats, these offer several advantages.

 For one, they don’t need any priming.
-They can run completely dry, whereas centrifugal pumps will get damaged.
+Diaphragm pumps can run completely dry, whereas centrifugal pumps will get damaged.
 Because of this, diaphragm pumps can remove all the water in the bilge.

 Diaphragm pumps also have an easier time pushing or pulling water upwards.
 Where a small centrifugal pump might have a hard time removing water from deeper bilges, a diaphragm pump will have no problem.